 Chances are if you’re an average middle-class sort, somewhere tucked away in a cabinet or closet you have a fondue pot.
-Chances are as well that you’ve never used the damn thing and likely never will because you’re more likely to order out chicken wings or pick up a meat-and-cheese/vegetable tray from the local supermarket than make something as baffling as fondue.
+It’s likely you’ve never used the damn thing and never will because you’d rather order out than make anything as baffling as fondue.

 The following basic recipe is from Betty Crocker’s Dinner Parties: A Contemporary Guide to Easy Entertaining, [Golden Books: New York] 1970, 1974 (p.
 55).
-I recommend you lightly toast the bread cubes.
+Let me recommend you lightly toast the bread cubes.

 Cut a French loaf into 1-inch cubes, and a pound of Swiss cheese into 1/4-inch cubes (about 4 cups).
 Sprinkle about two tablespoons AP flour over cheese and toss until is coated.
 Rub cut clove of garlic on bottom and side of quart ceramic fondue pot, heavy saucepan or chafing dish.
 Add 1 cup dry white wine (Rhine, Reisling, Chablis, Neuchatel); heat over medium until bubbles rise to surface (do not allow to boil).
 Gradually stir in cheese, adding only 1/2 cup at a time and stirring after each addition until cheese is melted and blended.
 (Do not allow mixture to become too hot.)
 Stir in 2 tablespoons kirsch or sherry liqueur and seasoning.
 If fondue has been prepared on range, transfer fondue pot to source of heat at table and adjust heat to keep fondue just bubbling.
 Guests spear cubes of bread with long-handled forks and dip into cheese mixture.
 Stir fondue occasionally.
 (If fondue becomes too thick, mix in more warm white wine.)
 4 servings.